yejihan92/digits/index.md

 => App running at: http://localhost:3000/
 ```

-Now you are ready to use all the features of digits.
+Now users are ready to use all the features of digits.

 ### Landing Page